vivisantosa/-Unit-15---Interactive-Visualizations/README.md

 ### Step 2 : Create dropdown menu and populate it with information from the global data.<br>

 ### Step 3 : Create graphs with Plotly library and display it in assigned ligation in the HTML dashboard.  <br>
-Dynamic Table
+- Dynamic Table
-Horizontal Bar Chart
+- Horizontal Bar Chart
-Bubble Chart
+- Bubble Chart
-Gauge Chart
+- Gauge Chart

-## EXTRA<br>
+## EXTRA
 <img  align="right" src="/Images/sunburst.png" width="30%"><br>
 In addition to the chart above I created a sunburst chart with data from the website.
 Instead of using sample data, the sunburst chart uses the whole project data and shows the taxonomy of the 20 most common bacteria.  <br>